Desert Research Center (Egypt): Structure

-The Centers' community consists 55 Research Professors, 59 Assistant research professors, 56 Researchers, 75 Research assistant, 32 Assistant researchers, and 1000 Administrators, technicians and laborers (at the DRC headquarters and stations).
+The Centers' community consists of 55 Research Professors, 59 Assistant research professors, 56 Researchers, 75 Research assistant, 32 Assistant researchers, and 1000 Administrators, technicians and laborers (at the DRC headquarters and stations).
 The center consists of a number of administrative offices, in addition to the 8 Stations, and 5 Associated Units (Tissue Culture Lab, Geographical Information Systems (GIS), Satellite Receiving Station, Private Service Unit (PSU), and Library).
 The center constitute of 32 Laboratories and 4 Major Divisions, 14 Departments.